Pulover/PuloversMacroCreator/Documentation/About.md

 # Change Log

 ## Version 5.2.9
+* Updated *Compare variables* in *If Statements* window to use expressions with symbols operators only.
 * Fixed bugs in duplicate and paste in groups.
 * Fixed mixed history when adding slots after using undo.
+* Fixed escaped percent signs in strings (`%) being wrongly converted to variables during playback.

 ## Version 5.2.8
 * Added option to show Group names as comments in *View menu* > *Preview Script* and Preview toolbar.